-The Union Rep is the first point of contact with the QTU.
-They are serving teachers elected by their colleagues to represent the Union in the workplace.
+The Union Rep is usually the first point of contact for members with the QTU.
+Union Reps [ also known as workplace reps] are serving teachers elected by their colleagues to represent the Union in the workplace.
 They provide advice and support, organise local campaigns, arrange workplace meetings and recruit new members.
 There are also Lead Union Reps, who are trained to assist QTU Organisers, and Principal Union Reps, who provide a school leader perspective on education and industrial issues.

 Branches and Area Councils